 Of course, beyond the above two more institutional reasons for Mercury’s rise, there are plenty of other great selling points to keep in mind:

 Mercury is easy to use (unlike trying to constantly navigate between banking statements and homemade spreadsheets)

-It’s free to set up and super cheap to use (unlike the costly byzantine banking service-fee system)
+It’s free and easy to set up a checking account, debit card, and savings, and super cheap to use (unlike the costly byzantine banking service-fee system)

 It includes other add-on services like analytics, estimates, and access to a wealth of Silicon Valley community wisdom (unlike big banking power structures which enforce insider/outsider dynamics to guard their trade secrets)